How Henry McMaster won the GOP nomination for SC governor

 McMaster also used his position as governor to set himself up for the primary fight, experts say.
 Since taking over the governor’s office after Haley’s departure in January 2017 to join the Trump administration, McMaster vetoed a major tax increase — a gas-tax hike that lawmakers passed anyway — and helped kill a proposed $500 million borrowing bill.

-As governor, the Columbia Republican also voiced support for pro-life and pro-gun legislation, depriving his challengers of room to run to his right on the campaign trial.
+As governor, the Columbia Republican also voiced support for pro-life and pro-gun legislation, depriving his GOP challengers of room to run to his right during the primary.

 “He can thank Donald Trump for picking Nikki Haley (to become U.S. ambassador to the United Nations) and for getting to be the governor,” said College of Charleston political science professor Gibbs Knotts.
 “As an incumbent governor, you’re more of a proven commodity and your name recognition goes up.
 All those things help you win elections.”